JOIN OUR ENVIRONMENT LEAGUE ACTION TEAM

 Impacts of Offshore Drilling Webinar: Wednesday, August 15 from 7:00 – 8:00 p.m.

-Join the League of Women Voters of North Carolina and our Environment Action Team for an educational webinar about offshore drilling.
-Roger Shew, with UNC-W, will be sharing information about the pros and cons of offshore energy, the areas that might be affected, effects on fisheries and tourism, and the dangers from spills and hurricanes.
-Share out Facebook Event.
+Our Environment Action Team held an educational webinar about offshore drilling.
+Roger Shew, with UNC-W, shared information about the pros and cons of offshore energy, the areas that might be affected, effects on fisheries and tourism, and the dangers from spills and hurricanes.

 Environment Call with NC Conservation Network